linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 2 (pages 501-1000).md

 In chapter 15, we explained interest rate determination in a simple economy.

-However, no economy has just one interest rate; instead, there is a structure
+However, no economy has just one interest rate; instead, there is a structure of interest rates.

-- f interest rates.
 The interest rate that a borrower must pay depends on a myriad of factors, which we describe in this chapter.
-We begin with a discussion of the structure of interest rates, explaining the factors that affect the yield spread or risk premium for non-U.S. Treasury securities (i.e., why

-debt obligations not issued by the U.S. Treasury offer a higher potential yield

-than U.S. Treasury securities offer).
-We then focus on one particular

-relationship: the relationship between the yield offered on a debt obligation

-and its maturity.
-This relationship is referred to as the "term structure of
+We begin with a discussion of the structure of interest rates, explaining the factors that affect the yield spread or risk premium for non-U.S. Treasury securities (i.e., why debt obligations not issued by the U.S. Treasury offer a higher potential yield than U.S. Treasury securities offer).
+We then focus on one particular relationship: the relationship between the yield offered on a debt obligation and its maturity.
+This relationship is referred to as the "term structure of interest rates."

-interest rates."

 ```
 The Structure of Interest Rates

 ```

-The numerous debt obligations issued by public and private entities

-throughout the world offer different interest rates.
-When an entity agrees to

-pay an interest rate on a debt obligation that it has issued, the interest rate is

-not randomly determined.
-Instead, certain factors affect the interest rates that

-determine what interest rate an entity will have to pay if it wants to borrow

-money.
-We refer to these factors that determine the interest rate that

-borrowers must pay as the "structure of interest rates."
-The starting point in

-determining the interest rate that a borrower must pay is the base interest

-rate.
+The numerous debt obligations issued by public and private entities throughout the world offer different interest rates.
+When an entity agrees to pay an interest rate on a debt obligation that it has issued, the interest rate is not randomly determined.
+Instead, certain factors affect the interest rates that determine what interest rate an entity will have to pay if it wants to borrow money.
+We refer to these factors that determine the interest rate that borrowers must pay as the "structure of interest rates."
+The starting point in determining the interest rate that a borrower must pay is the base interest rate.

 ```
 The Base Interest Rate